-I am an associate professor at the Racah Institute of Physics
+I am a full professor at the Racah Institute of Physics

 of the Hebrew University of Jerusalem

 .
 Below are links to some of the more serious research I do, all explained in laymen terms.
 (A friend of mine always says, if you cannot explain your research in laymen terms, you probably don't understand what you're doing!).